jesusmah/stocktrader-resiliency/README.md

 #### Loyalty Levels

-The loyalty levels for the IBM StockTrader application are set as follows:
+The loyalty levels for the IBM StockTrader Application are set as follows:

 | Loyalty Level | Stock |
 | --- | --- |